Configuration

 Optional Backup Sources

-“Optional Backup Sources” are alternative ways for SPECTRUM PROTECT to get to the data we want to backup from the share we just defined.
+“Optional Backup Sources” are alternative ways for STORAGE PROTECT to get to the data we want to backup from the share we just defined.
 For a standard fileserver like NetApp or Windows, this can be a single path pointing at a snapshot (i.e. \\fileserver\sharename\.snapshot\current).

 With EMC Isilon servers, this entry can contain a comma separated list of either snapshots or shares addressing individual Isilon nodes.
 So if you want to backup a share called “share” via three nodes of an Isilon cluster named “isilon” which are named isilon-01 to isilon-03 on the network, you may enter “isilon” as the fileserver name, “share” as the share name and \\isilon-01\share,\\isilon-02\share,\\isilon-03\share in the “Optional Backup Sources” field in order to use these three nodes simultaneously (usually speeding up the process dramatically).
 On an Isilon, you may even combine this approach with backing up from a snapshot by addressing the snaphot path rather than the original file system in “Optional Backup Sources”.